uptrace/bun-docs/docs/guide/cursor-pagination.md

 Because the cursor must unambiguously identify the row, you can only use cursor-based pagination on primary keys or columns with an unique constraint.
 That also ensures that the query uses an index and can quickly skip already paginated rows.

+## Cursor pagination vs Offset pagination

+Compared to traditional page-based pagination, cursor pagination has several advantages:

+- **Performance**.
+Cursor pagination reduces the amount of data that needs to be retrieved from the database, resulting in faster page load times and reduced server load.

+- **Stability**.
+Cursor pagination provides more stable and predictable pagination compared to page-based pagination, which can result in inconsistent pagination if data is added or removed while navigating pages.

+All that comes at a cost of **reduced flexibility**.
+Cursor pagination does NOT allow users to jump to any point in the data set without having to traverse all previous pages.

 ## Example